 • When I spread false and malicious rumours, I start by saying: “Everybody knows it.”

 • I seldom open a book, hardly ever finish one.
 But I can review any book when asked to.

 • I feel bright and clever when I cheat on others and get away with it.
 If caught, I feel wretched and I make up a weepy story to justify myself.

 We are grateful to all our correspondents and readers for their contributions.
 In contacting us, they face impending trouble with the ayatollahs’ censors and agents.

 Some of us are too old to be able to see the back of the ayatollahs in the near future with their own eyes.
 Perhaps, their grandchildren will.
-We are committed to them, wishing them all the happiness in a better world.
+We are committed to these cherubs, wishing them all the happiness in a better world.

 [irp posts=”5734″ name=”Supporters of Gerontocracy: the Iranian Diaspora”]